xiongss9/csc341-f22/Labs/Lab02_FaceLists/README.md

 #### Due Monday, September 19
 #### Submit a single zipped file to Moodle

+CHANGES:
+- 09-15-22: Do not print any error message in peek or in add.
+- 09-15-22: Requirements did not mention `set`, but it is in the code.
+Please implement `set`.

 In this lab, you will again be working with a database of cartoon faces that can be used for facial recognition.
 In Lab01, the _database_ was a basic array with a fixed size.
 After the initial filling of the array to construct the database, there were no modifications to the array.
 This is not a reasonable assumption, and you need